sgordon007/sgordon007.github.io/README.md

 # Gordon lab

-This is the repository for the website of the Gordon lab at the Joint Genome Institute.
+This is the repository for the website of Sean Gordon at the Joint Genome Institute.
 This document provides a general introduction to the site and its organization.

 ## People